Letractively/kay-framework/docs/source/tutorial.rst

 Let's try submitting on the development server.
 After submitting some comments, you can visit http://localhost:8080/_ah/admin for viewing contents of the datastore.

-A kind named ``myapp_comment`` represents entities which you've just created.
-As you can see, Kay adds application name to a kind name.
-By default, Kay adds application name and a single underscore '_' before a class name, and lowercases the whole result.
-You can suppress this behavior by setting ``settings.ADD_APP_PREFIX_TO_KIND`` to False.

 Guestbook implementation - Step 2